sundeepbassi/quizzy-movies/README.md

 ### Content

-A good aricle below from UX Design World about the 3 click and 1 click rule.
+A good article below from UX Design World about the 3 click and 1 click rule.

   - [UX Design World](https://uxdworld.com/2020/01/28/3-click-rule-and-usability/)